kishkash555/biu/Dissertation/literature.md

 * Length is not necessary to represent "states"
     * All activations are saturatd
 * Good solutions do not require "infinite" resolution in input space.
-    * XNOR gates span the complete functional space.
+* Note that XNOR gates span the complete functional space.

 ---